-- Colleges and training providers offer carpentry courses, requiring particular GCSEs depending on the qualification level you want.
-Otherwise, many learn carpentry through apprenticeships or simply working their way up alongside a professional.
+- Colleges and training providers offer carpentry courses, requiring particular GCSEs depending on your desired qualification level.
+Otherwise, many learn carpentry through apprenticeships or work their way up alongside a professional.

 Electrician — Commerical

-- Any electrician requires a basic knowledge of the electrical industry, but you’ll need an industry recognised NVQ level 3 qualification to work as a commercial electrician.
+- Any electrician requires basic electrical industry knowledge, but you’ll need an industry-recognised NVQ level 3 qualification to work as a commercial electrician.

 - Qualified to work on larger electrical systems than domestic electricians, you’ll be able to work in commercial buildings such as offices, restaurants and retail stores.

-- Commercial electricians often build their own business, while others move into supervising or training.
+- Commercial electricians often build their own businesses, while others move into supervising or training.

 Electrician — Domestic